-This is because non-native apps run on browser engines the performance difference between a web page and web app is the same as the non native app.
+This is because non-native apps run on browser engines the performance difference between a web page and web app is the same as the non-native app.

 Related read: Have An App Idea?
 What’s Next?

-Most users today are accustomed to use top quality apps like Facebook, Instagram, Whatsapp, Snapchat – which work flawlessly without technical glitches.
+Most users today are accustomed to using top quality apps like Facebook, Instagram, Whatsapp, Snapchat – which work flawlessly without technical glitches.
 So when you launch a non-native app with performance issues, users are likely to uninstall it.

-Want to opt for cross platform technology?
+Want to opt for cross-platform technology?
 React Native, Xamarin, or any Native technology is the best choice for you.

 A chat app that adds up as a music streaming app?
-Or a music streaming app with an in built chat app?
+Or a music streaming app with an inbuilt chat app?
 Let me stop you right there.

 Most users are looking for something specific to their needs – nobody needs a flashlight app with sound effects.
 Adding more features not just increases your cost, but the size of the app as well.
-Again, no one wants to download a flashlight with size 20 MB.
+Again, no one wants to download a flashlight with a size of 20 MB.

 Let me tell you why having too many features make users uninstall the app.
 Three reasons.

 At the same time, every app needs a basic set of features to function properly.
-If you are creating a MVP, make sure that a user can address their pain points with this app.
+If you are creating an MVP, make sure that a user can address their pain points with this app.
 Put yourself in the shoes of the user and use the app for yourself.

 Once users go through a bad experience, they are unlikely to reinstall the app.
-Of course, no app, even the best ones like facebook and instagram are free of bugs and it is close to impossible to release an app without minor glitches.
+Of course, no app, even the best ones like Facebook and Instagram are free of bugs and it is close to impossible to release an app without minor glitches.

 Beta testing is strongly suggested in this case.
 Beta testing helps developers to tackle different objectives of the product so that it can be improvised further.
 Quality is one of the primary goals and objectives of beta testing.

 Not a lot of product owners think about onboarding.
-In fact, an understanding of better onboarding only comes when you see a lot of users downloaded the app but they uninstalled after few days or stopped using it.
+In fact, an understanding of better onboarding only comes when you see a lot of users downloaded the app but they uninstalled after a few days or stopped using it.